 In 1936, there were many tributes to A.H.
 Foreman, who helped form the school that would become Old Dominion University and attracted federal money that allowed a football stadium to be built.
-His surviving grandchildren, Peggy Bartlett, a former Portsmouth principal with two advanced degrees from ODU, and Herbert Foreman Hargroves, a Richmond businessman, will attend and be honored.
+His family has been invited to attend.

-President Broderick and Wilder will speak, then will come the lump-in-your-throat, turn-out-the-lights ceremony.
+President Broderick, Wilder and Stallings will speak, then will come the lump-in-your-throat, turn-out-the-lights ceremony.

 The band will play ODU's alma mater, followed by a short video of highlights of the stadium's past, from Oyster Bowls to a Crosby, Stills, Nash and Young concert in 1974 that drew 33,000, the largest crowd ever at the stadium.

 Then the stadium's old lights will be turned off and, well, you'll have to be there to see what happens next.
 Believe me, it will be worth your time.